My Hero Academia: Popularity

 The series' characters have also been highly popular for cosplaying, especially in Japan, where a poll surveyed by Cosplayers Archive ranked My Hero Academia ninth in Q3 2017.
 According to the retailer Zavvi, where they surveyed Instagram hashtags containing franchise names followed by the term "cosplay", My Hero Academia was the most popular franchise among cosplayers worldwide with 2,377,476 posts, ranking above companies and franchises such as DC Comics, Marvel, Disney, Star Wars, Naruto, Attack on Titan, Demon Slayer: Kimetsu no Yaiba, Pokémon, and Sailor Moon.
 The retailer stated that the result demonstrates the "recent growth of anime".
 They also surveyed hashtags containing character names, where three My Hero Academia characters placed in the top ten rankings: Izuku ranked fifth with 224,429 posts, Shoto came at seventh with 177,161 posts, and Katsuki at ninth with 147,600 posts.

 On Tumblr's Year in Review, which highlights the largest communities, fandoms, and trends on the platform throughout the year, My Hero Academia ranked first in the Top Anime & Manga Shows category from 2018 to 2021.
 The characters also placed highly in the rankings of the Top Anime & Manga Characters category.
 In 2019, Izuku Midoriya ranked first, with 17 other spots being occupied by other My Hero Academia characters in the top 50 list; seven were ranked on the top 10 list in 2020; and five in 2021.
 The series also ranked fifth on Tumblr's Top 10 overall in the 2018 list; it ranked ninth on the Top 20 overall in 2020; and tenth on the Top 21 overall in 2021.
 It placed seventeenth on Twitter Japan's Trend Awards in 2021, based on the social network's top trending topics of the year.

-In April 2024, My Hero Academia was the most popular animated superhero show or franchise according to analyst Miles Atherton, where the data was compiled through social media engagement for the popular new series and its growing popularity for anime.
-With 4.7 million social media engagements, it was the second most-discussed series, ahead of X-Men '97, Invincible, and KonoSuba in the last 30 days, despite the seventh season having not began airing.

-Manga

 Sales

 My Hero Academia has been a significant commercial success since the manga's release; in 2014, the first volume reached seventh place on Oricon's weekly manga chart with 71,575 copies sold.
 It sold out almost immediately on its first printing.
 Volume two reached sixth place, with 167,531 copies and, by January 18, 2015, had sold 205,179 copies.
 In April 2015, volume three reached eighth place with 254,111 copies.
 Volume four reached sixth with 259,137 in June, and volume five peaked at ninth place with 279,414 copies in August.